TD Bank Group Newsroom

 About TD Bank Group

 The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group ("TD" or the "Bank").
-TD is the sixth largest bank in North America by branches and serves 25 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank, TD Auto Finance U.S., TD Wealth (U.S.), and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
-TD also ranks among the world's leading online financial services firms, with approximately 11 million active online and mobile customers.
-TD had CDN$1.2 trillion in assets on October 31, 2016.
+TD is the sixth largest bank in North America by branches and serves more than 25 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth (Canada), TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank®, TD Auto Finance U.S., TD Wealth (U.S.), and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
+TD also ranks among the world's leading online financial services firms, with approximately 11.5 million active online and mobile customers.
+TD had CDN$1.3 trillion in assets on October 31, 2017.
 The Toronto-Dominion Bank trades under the symbol "TD" on the Toronto and New York Stock Exchanges.

 Note on "adjusted" results and non-GAAP financial measures

 TD prepares its consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS"), the current generally accepted accounting principles ("GAAP"), and refers to results prepared in accordance with IFRS as "reported" results.
-TD also utilizes non-GAAP financial measures to arrive at "adjusted" results to assess each of its businesses and to measure TD's overall performance.
-To arrive at adjusted results, TD removes "items of note", net of income taxes, from reported results.
+TD also utilizes non-GAAP financial measures referred to as "adjusted" results to assess each of its businesses and to measure TD's overall performance.
+To arrive at adjusted results, TD removes "items of note", from reported results.
 The items of note relate to items which management does not believe are indicative of underlying business performance.
 TD believes that adjusted results provide the reader with a better understanding of how management views the Bank's performance.
-Adjusted results, adjusted earnings, items of note and related terms are not defined terms under IFRS and, therefore, may not be comparable to similar terms used by other issuers.
-For more information of a general nature, see "How the Bank Reports" in the Bank's 2016 Management's Discussion & Analysis.
+Adjusted results, items of note and related terms are not defined terms under IFRS and, therefore, may not be comparable to similar terms used by other issuers.
+For more information of a general nature, see "How the Bank Reports" in the Bank's 2017 Management's Discussion & Analysis.

 SOURCE TD Bank Group